EdensEnlightenment/PicoCTF/picoGymWriteups.md

 `Oh, help?
 I actually don't do much, but I do have this flag here: picoCTF{b1scu1ts_4nd_gr4vy_755f3544}`

 And just like that, we have another flag!

+## Nice netcat...

+### Provided input(s): `$ nc mercury.picoctf.net 43239`

+Running the provided command writes a series of 2-3 digit numbers to std out.
+Hint 2 helpfully references reading/writing ASCII, so let's start there.

+Using [this](https://codebeautify.org/ascii-to-text) ASCII to text converter, we're able to translate the output of the command to `picoCTF{g00d_k1tty!_n1c3_k1tty!_7c0821f5}`.

+One thing I did notice with this and similar flags, is that not all translation sites are created equal.
+Some don't handle newlines well, some don't like not having a leading 0 on the 2 digit numbers, etc., so if one site gives you gibberish or something that seems adjacent to what you want, don't hesitate to try using another site!

+## Static ain't always noise

+### Provided input(s): Binary file named `static`, BASH script named `ltdis.sh`

+The easy option here is of course to try running the provided script - opening the script shows that running with no arguments will suggest using it as `ltdis.sh <program-file>` - easy enough.

+Using `$ sh ltdis.sh static` tells us that `static` was successfully disassembled, and that the result is available at `static.ltdis.x86_64.txt`, and any strings found in the file have been written to `static.ltdis.strings.txt`.

+A simple `$ cat static.ltdis.strings.txt` outputs quite a lot of strings found in the binary, so let's try filtering it, shall we?

+Using grep, we can filter the output of a given command by executing it and 'piping' it into grep, like so. `$ cat static.ltdis.strings.txt | grep 'pico'` - this searches the output for any strings which match the case sensitive input, and returns only those rather than the full output.

+`picoCTF{d15a5m_t34s3r_1e6a7731}` - another flag found!